eduardofischermath/homemade_financial_instruments/ISSUES.md

 starting from the root.

-(Of course, the nodes themselves have indication of left and right children, but this would allow for alternative means of navigation.)
+(Of course, the nodes themselves have indication of left and right children, but this would allow for alternative means of navigation, specially for going up.)

 This could be a more or less equivalent (in space taken) structure to store all the nodes of the tree (instead of saving all nodes in a list,